oroinc/documentation/management_console/system/channels/index.rst

 - Custom Channel—Customer Identity

 Some other entities are added to channels of a specific type by default.
 However, they are optional and may be removed.

-For example, once you have selected the channel type, the :term:`Opportunity` and :term:`Lead` entities will be added to Sales channels, and the :term:`Cart` and :term:`Order <Order>` entities—to
-Magento channels.

 To delete an entity, click |IcDelete| **Delete**.
 This will remove the entity from the channel's list, but not from the system.